udacityalumni/udacity-nanodegrees-resources/CONTRIBUTING.md

 ## 🔧 Contributing with a Project idea and/or Rubric

-- To contribute with a project idea, please add a line on the "Project ideas" main section of the README file that corresponds to your Nanodegree following **this format**:
+- To contribute with a project idea, please add a line on the "Project ideas" main section of the file that corresponds to your School following **this format**:

    - **Short and descriptive title for your idea** - Brief description of the project and the technologies required.